Stickin' Around: Cast

-Production
+Production and reception

-The series was executive produced by Michael Hirsh, Patrick Loubert, Gerard Mital and Clive A. Smith, supervising produced by Vince Commisso and Stephen Hodgins, and co-ordinating produced by Patricia R. Burns.
+The series was executive produced by Michael Hirsh, Patrick Loubert, Gerard Mital and Clive A. Smith, supervising produced by Vince Commisso and Stephen Hodgins, and coordinating produced by Patricia R. Burns.
 Laura Kate Wallis, Marianne Culbert and Tom McGillis served as producers, with the series being directed by John Halfpenny, John Van Bruggen and Chad Hicks.
 Dale Schott and Hugh Duffy served as story editors and Michelle McCree and Alan Gregg served as YTV executive producers.
-Dan Hennessey served as a voice director and Karyn Bonello-Tester served as a casting administrator.
+Dan Hennessey and Merle Anne Ridley served as voice directors and Karyn Bonello-Tester served as a casting administrator.